BPScott/talk-the-step-after-styleguides/index.md

 blocks of content, you can't go to a page and say "that bit" but they define the underlying rhythm and brand of your site.
 The coloring, typography, grid systems, form elements - that apply on, there abouts, a per HTML element basis so there's no value in creating HTML templates for these.
-If you're familiar with Brad Frost's Atomic Design then these are the atoms.
-If if you're not then don't worry, I'll be covering that in more detail later.

 Then there's the items that are rendered using those visual foundations and often correspond to your domain objects.
-Domain objects being those things you use to model your problem domain - think entities in your database so for instance /programmes has things like programme and broadcast objects, BBC News would have an article object and BBC Food would have a recipe object.
-These items require a whole bunch of html to render and probably have some logic attached to them, for instance if the programme domain object we're rendering is available to watch then show a play link.
-You can write these as HTML partials in whatever templating language you choose.
+Domain objects being those things you use to model your problem domain - think entities in your database so for instance /programmes has things like programme and broadcast objects, or a travel site like the Trip Advisor would have things like trips, hotels and flights.
+These items require a whole bunch of html to render and probably have some logic attached to them, for instance for a programme object we want to inject the programme's title into the template and if the programme is available to watch then show a play link.
+They are rendered as HTML partials in your templating language of choice.

 Being an enterprising sort of people, many developers have created tools to